nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 The validation set is a set of data, separate from the training set, that is used to validate our model performance during training.
 The model is trained on the training set, and, simultaneously, the model evaluation is performed on the validation set after every epoch.
-The main idea of splitting the dataset into a validation set is to prevent our model from overfitting i.e., the model becomes really good at classifying the samples in the training set but cannot generalize and make accurate classifications on the data it has not seen before.
+The main idea of splitting the dataset into a validation and test set is to prevent our model from overfitting i.e., the model becomes really good at classifying the samples in the training set but cannot generalize and make accurate classifications on the data it has not seen before.

 The test set is a separate set of data used to test the model after completing the training.